punchagan/statiki/README.md

 1. Display the above how-to steps, elegantly on the site!
 1. Check timezone related issues?
 For now, enable FUTURE_IS_NOW!
 1. Add a FAQ with links to GH pages, Travis CI docs.
 (CNAME, [skip ci], etc.)
+1. Add a status page that aggregates GH & Travis's status. ;)